Weaponized Social Media: A New Era of Misinformation

+Last week, I did something I never thought I’d do.
+I spoke at DEFCON!
+I presented a longer version of this misinformation post that I developed from a talk I gave at Bitnorth over a decade ago.
 The title of this talk was “The History of the Weaponization of Social Media”.
 Dramatic, I know.
 But I am a marketer – and you need to fight fire with fire.
 You can find the slides at the end of this post.
-For now, let’s cover the high points of how social media has been weaponized.
+For now, let’s cover the high points of how weaponized social media became a tool for misinformation.

 Misinformation brokers are expert marketers.

 People who peddle misinformation figured out a long time ago that new communications tools are excellent ways to spread their messages to other people.
-Even the 1st newspaper in the US colonies carried misinformation (about French king Louis XIV).
+In fact, even the 1st newspaper in the US colonies carried misinformation (about French king Louis XIV).
 Pamphlets made it easy to get the message out to anyone walking by.
 Later, one of the first films (still one of the most talked about technical films) retold the story of American Reconstruction and flamed the flames that revived the Ku Klux Klan.

-Social media put messaging into the hands of the people
+Early days: Social media put messaging into the hands of the people

 It was an amazing time, because PR and marketing professionals didn’t yet understand the power of these tools.
 I can remember taking screenshots of tweets threads to put into PowerPoint presentations for my executives, so they could understand what customers and competitors were doing on Twitter, and how we were able to turn things around.

-Social media becomes a universal tool
+Social media becomes a universal communications tool

-As mobile phones became ubiquitous, social media tools became easier and easier to use.
+Since mobile phones became ubiquitous, social media tools became easier and easier to use.
 This made everyone a content creator!
 And provided lots of easy content for misinformation brokers.
 But, how did these companies provide these cool content creation platforms for free?

-We all know there is no free lunch.
+However, we all know there is no free lunch.
 Around 2012, social media platforms began to create grids.
 This allowed them to offer marketers access to all of their users.
 So no longer did marketers need to worry about posting social media content and just *hoping* they got into a user’s stream.
 Now they could directly and very precisely target potential customers.

-How do you make a marketing campaign?
+Sidebar: How do you make a marketing campaign?

 There’s a science to marketing campaigns, and luckily that also means there is a formula: